Programs & Events at the Center at Pomfret

 From 10 to 11:30 A.M.

 Parents, grandparents, and guardians come out for some fresh air with your toddlers, take a nature walk, and enjoy an activity or story.
 Led by retired Pomfret Community School kindergarten teacher, Carolyn Otto, the morning will be full of fun adventures.
 Dress for the weather.
 Register by calling 860-928-4948.
-Fee: $5 per child per session OR advance pay discounts of $16 for 4 weeks or $30 for all 8 weeks.
+Fee: $5 per child per session OR advance pay discounts of $16 for 4 weeks.
 (Fee is for one toddler with one adult.)

 Bird Walks and Watches